- December 6, 2015

 Kaplan Lawyers PC

 Have you, or someone you love, been injured in a hit-and-run accident?
 Do you find yourself in the unenviable position of standing accused of fleeing the scene of an accident?
 No matter which side of the issue you’re currently on, we at Kaplan Lawyers PC can help.
 Our team of vehicular accident attorneys has a long and storied track record of both maximizing compensation for victims and, when on defense, minimizing the penalties our clients stand to face.
 Ideally, we’d live in a world where driving accidents didn’t exist at all.
 To that point, we’ve done our best to try and help educate our readers, providing driving safety tips and how-to articles for those in suboptimal situations.
 Though the fact remains: accidents will happen.
 When they do, you deserve to be represented by New York’s most highly acclaimed law firm.
-Our consultations are a free and easy way to get started.
+Our consultations are a free from manhattan car accident lawyers and easy way to get started.
 So if you’ve been involved in a driving accident, contact us today.